What is a felony?

 Class B felonies are punishable by prison terms of 10 to more than 20 years in prison.
 In Kentucky, crimes that fall under the Class B designation include manslaughter in the first degree, and sex-related crimes like sodomy and rape, among others.

 Class A felonies are considered the most serious offenses.
 Examples of Class A felonies include murder, malicious wounding, certain armed robberies, grand larceny, rape of a child under the age of 12, and certain drug-related crimes.
+For those facing the latter, consulting a skilled drug charge lawyer is crucial for navigating the legal system.
 A person convicted of a Class A felony faces a prison sentence of 20 to 50 years, or life imprisonment.

 Felony Conviction Process